-As a master's degree student, you must maintain overall and semester grade point averages (GPA) of at least 3.0 to maintain good academic standing.
-In addition, the GPA for courses on your approved program of study must be 3.0 or higher.
-If your GPA drops below 3.0, you will be given two semesters in residence at Georgia Tech to raise your grade point average to good academic standing.
+As a PhD's degree student, you must maintain overall and semester grade point averages (GPA) of at least 3.3 to maintain good academic standing.
+If your GPA drops below 3.3, you will be given two semesters in residence at Georgia Tech to raise your grade point average to good academic standing.
 Failure to do so will result in your being dropped from the program.
-You must earn a graduate grade point average of at least 3.0 or higher and satisfy all remaining requirements to be certified for the master's degree.
+You must earn a graduate grade point average of at least 3.3 or higher and satisfy all remaining requirements to be certified for the PhD degree.